nforgeio/neonKUBE/Images/neon-proxy/README.md

 **NOTE:** The Consul limit for key values is 512KB.
 This could become a limitation for very complex hives that include TLS certificates in the configuration ZIP archive.
 This can be mitigated by persisting certificates in Vault instead (which a better security practice anyway).

-**NOTE**: Note that this image will load environment variables from `/etc/neon/env-host` and `/etc/neon/env-container` if either of these files have been mounted mapped to the container.
+**NOTE**: Note that this image will load environment variables from `/etc/neon/env-host` if this has been mounted mapped to the container.

 # Deployment